dataminer-site/dataminer-site.github.io/_posts/2023-10-27-csv-sniffer.md

 Finally, we progress to our last phase, _Type Refinement_.
 In this phase, we analyze additional sections of the file to validate the accuracy of the types determined during the initial type detection phase.
 If necessary, we refine them.
 In our example, we can see that the `Vegetarian` column was initially categorized as `BOOL`.
 However, upon further examination, it was found to contain the string `N/A`, leading to an upgrade of the column type to `VARCHAR` to accommodate all possible values.

 The automatic detection is only executed on a sequential sample of the CSV file.
-By default, the size of the sample is 20,480 tuples (i.e., 10 DuckDB execution chunks).
+By default, the size of the sample is 20,480 tuples (i.e., 10 DataMiner execution chunks).
 This can be configured via the `sample_size` option, and can be set to -1 in case the user wants to sniff the complete file.
 Since the same data is repeatedly read with various options, and users can scan the entire file, all CSV buffers generated during sniffing are cached and efficiently managed to ensure high performance.

 Of course, running the CSV Sniffer on very large files will have a drastic impact on the overall performance (see our [benchmark section below](#varying-sampling-size)).
 In these cases, the sample size should be kept at a reasonable level.